mandatedisrael/basefly/README.md

 ## Usage Examples

-Basefly understands natural language requests like:
+Easeflyt understands natural language requests like:

 - "I need a flight from New York to London next week for 2 people in business class"
 - "Find me the cheapest flights from LAX to JFK in March"